chef/chef-web-docs/content/ctl_ohai.md

 ```

 To query for an attribute deeper in the tree, use a forward slash (`/`) as a
 delimiter.
-For example to query for free memory, run
+For example, to query for free memory, run:

 ```bash
 ohai memory/free